Bobcat burned in California wildfire set for release to wild

 SAN DIEGO -- A young bobcat that was badly burned in a Southern California wildfire will be released back into the wild, the San Diego Humane Society announced Tuesday.

-The blaze erupted in September near Yucaipa in San Bernardino County.
+The blaze erupted in September near the small city of Yucaipa in San Bernardino County.
 It was sparked by a pyrotechnic device a couple used for a gender reveal party.
 The fire destroyed several homes and killed a firefighter in San Bernardino National Forest.

 “This is why we work so hard for every single patient who comes through our doors — so they can return to the wild and thrive in their natural habitat,” Andy Blue, campus director at the Ramona Wildlife Center, said in a statement.
 “This little fighter went from emaciated with severe burns to becoming a feisty predator who will be able to fend for herself in nature.
 We are thrilled!”